codecube47/commit-count/README.md

 # commit-count

-Get list of commits by github users
+Get all commits from list of github users

 ## Installation